Barefoot Social Work

 I’ve seen a couple of ‘Missing Child’ posts on Facebook this week and I wanted to explain why I won’t be sharing them.
 They are always heart wrenching pleas for help.
 Some of them, I have no doubt, are genuine.
 I know this as a quick search on Google and I find that the police are also concerned for their whereabouts and are actively searching for them with the support of authorised charities and agencies.
 However, there are some that are not what they seem*.

 Thank you for all the likes and shares on this post.
 Please take a look at the rest of my blog.
-You can also follow me on facebook and twitter.
+You can also follow me on facebook and twitter. * This post is not referring to genuine appeals for information by the police or any authorised charity acting on their behalf.

 65 Comments